Rudxain/personal-bright/README.md

 # DISCLAIMER
 This doesn't work yet!
-Please be patient
+Please be patient.

+BTW, this repo may **stop using Python at any time.** It may switch to Rust, or any other lang appropiate for the task.

 # personal-bright
 This is inspired by Android's "Adaptive Brightness" feature, which learns about the user's preferences at runtime, and adjusts display brightness accordingly based on ambient light.